 Should You Sell on Etsy?

 Well, you can start selling on Etsy as an extra sales platform and have a robust platform like Amazon or eBay as your main source of sales, but this will depend on the kind of product that you’re offering.
-Remember that you just can sell craft supplies, handmade or vintage products on Etsy.
+Remember that you can only sell craft supplies, and handmade or vintage products on Etsy.

 If you’re looking to make more sales, you shouldn’t put all your eggs in the Etsy basket.
 You probably should consider creating your own website, like Shopify or Woocommerce.